The Dirichlet problem for the constant mean curvature equation in Sol_3

 where $ \vec{\kappa}_{euc}$ denotes the Euclidean geodesic curvature vector of the curve.
 Hence the conditions on the boundary of a given domain can be formulated in terms of the Euclidean geodesic curvature of the arcs of the boundary.

-Recall that Sol$_3$ is the Thurston geometry of smallest isometry group which has dimension three and has no rotation.
+Recall that Sol$_3$ is the Thurston geometry of smallest isometry group which has dimension three and has no positive isometry with fixed points.
 A consequence of the lack of isometries is that the reflected arcs idea from \cite{S} described above does not make sense in Sol$_3$ and therefore a definition of admissible domain for the case $H>0$ will be more delicate.
 In this paper we will work on this problem.

 We briefly describe our main results.
 First, let us give an idea of what is an admissible domain in our context (Definition \ref{def-admsdomain}) and set some notation.
 A bounded domain is said to be admissible if it is bounded by $C^2$ open arcs $\{A_i\},$ $\{B_i\}$ and $\{C_i\}$ and their endpoints, with Euclidean curvature $\kappa_{euc}(A_i)=2H/y,$ $\kappa_{euc}(B_i)=-2H/y$ and $\kappa_{euc}(C_i)\ge 2H/y,$ respectively, and if the family $\{B_i\}$ is non empty, a special domain $\Omega^*$ must be well defined.
-We require $\Omega$ and $\Omega^*$ to be simply connected and admit a bounded subsolution to the mean curvature PDE.
+We require $\Omega$ and $\Omega^*$ to be simply connected and admit a bounded subsolution to the mean curvature P.D.E..